 There is no official deadline for applying for our postgraduate research courses (unless otherwise stated on the course webpage, or unless you are applying for a specific studentship which has its own deadline), however we recommend that you apply as early as possible to allow us sufficient time to process your application (and Confirmation of Acceptance for Studies (CAS) if a visa is required).
 Postgraduate research applications can take four to eight weeks to process so it is advisable to allow plenty of time.

 It is only possible to defer postgraduate research applications within the same academic cycle, e.g. from an October start to a January, April or July start (where available).
-Please send your request in writing (including your university number) to email@example.com.
+Please send your request to the Admissions team.

 We will confirm whether or not the deferral is possible, subject to approval from your supervisor.
 If you wish to be considered for the following academic year, you will need to submit a new application when the next admissions cycle opens in October/November.

 If you haven’t yet received a decision you can withdraw your application by logging into Surrey Self-Service and selecting ‘withdraw application’ in the ‘available actions’ section.
 If you have received an offer, you can decline it by selecting ‘respond to offer’ and then ‘decline offer’.